autofac/Documentation/docs/advanced/scopes-loadcontexts.rst

 In .NET Core `the AssemblyLoadContext was introduced <https://learn.microsoft.com/en-us/dotnet/core/dependency-loading/understanding-assemblyloadcontext>`_, allowing developers to dynamically load and unload assemblies from their application.
 This is very useful for developers writing applications with plugin-based architectures.

-In order to unload the assemblies in an ``AssemblyLoadContext`` when a plugin is no longer needed, and reclaim the memory required by that plugin, no references to types in that assembly can be held by anything outside the loaded context.
+In order to unload the assemblies in an ``AssemblyLoadContext`` when an assembly is no longer needed, no references to types in that assembly can be held by anything outside the loaded context.
 This includes Autofac, which by default holds a variety of internal references and caches for types that have been registered.

 As of Autofac 7.0, we've added support for indicating to Autofac that a given lifetime scope represents types loaded for a given ``AssemblyLoadContext``; when a lifetime scope created for a specific ``AssemblyLoadContext`` is unloaded, Autofac will make a *best-effort* attempt to remove all references we hold for types from the loaded context, to allow the ``AssemblyLoadContext`` to be unloaded.